lohvht-zz/went/Tour.md

 Binary operators `+`, `-`, `*`, `/`, `%` to perform operation between 2 `numbers`.
 Unary operations `+`, `-`, `!`.

 Comparators such as `<`, `>`, `==`, `>=`, `<=`, `!=` can be used to compare things in nondescript, and it will always try to evaluate based on the value of the constructs that its comparing.

+Comparators like "not in" or "in" checks if object exists
 ```
 echo(1 + 2 < 4) // true
 arr1 = [1, 2, 3, 4];